amleshkashyap/moreRailsEtc/ruby_rails/basic_topics/class_methods/README.md

   * Define constants in a class above the initialize method (if the constants use instance variables).
 Define them from outside the class too, eg, Class::Constant = 3.

+### Inheritance
+  * A class that doesn't extend anything, extends Object.
+  * One class can have only one parent - so there's a tree like hierarchy - although multiple inheritance can be achieved via mixins.
+  * In Java/C++, contructor methods have same name as the class - so they're not inherited by default. here, initialize method is inherited too.
+  * Struct based classes can have children as well (anyways Struct.new gives a class).
+  * If a class has methods which invoke undefined methods, it's abstract (Ruby's Abstract classes) - subclasses can define these methods.
+  * Since private methods are also inherited, it can be dangerous, since those are prone to being overridden - but that's a generic problem.
+  * super - use this in subclass' instance method to invoke a method of the same name in the parent class (or any ancestor class).
+Better to explicitly pass arguments, no arguments would send the current instance method's actual arguments (with modified values, if modified).
+  * Class methods are inherited too, can be overridden, and super can be used.
+  * Better to call class methods with the actual class name for which they're invoked, eg, Child.some\_meth shouldn't be used if class method some\_meth isn't overridden in Child class, better use Parent.some\_meth. "new" method is an exception.
+  * Inheritance is to utilize the behavior of parents in child - ie, methods - instance variables are states of the actual objects of a class - let's say a class has
+    10 objects, then those 10 objects can follow similar processes (ie, methods) but on different initial states, represented by the instance variables.
+Thus, even for objects of same class, only the processes/methods are same, instance variables aren't.
+With this argument, it doesn't make sense to talk about inheritance of instance variables - subclasses will follow similar processes as their parent (with new/modified processes), and instance variables will be the initial states.
+  * Class instance variables aren't inherited - class methods are inherited by the child class' class object though.
+  * Since child/parent classes are an object of Class, it's difficult to digest that an object is inheriting behavior of another object.
+  * There's a concept of static variables of a class in Java, wherein there's just one copy of the variable no matter how many objects of the class exist.
+These static variables are class variables - and by their very nature of being a single memory location, are also shared with the subclasses (and their objects).
+Same goes for static methods and class methods, but it's more relevant to think of this in case of class variables since they're prone to bugs.
+  * Constants are also inherited, and can be redefined, like methods.
+Constants are anyways referrable as Parent::Constant and Child::Constant, so there's no warning of redefinition.
+If this redefined constant has to be used in a method which is not overridden in the child class, then that method call will use will work with the parent's constant, since constants are looked up in the lexical scope of where they're used - avoid these things.
+  * Using Modules and Multiple Inheritance -
+    - modules can be included in a class and the class thus has a new set of instance methods to be used only by the instances (not by Class itself).
+    - modules can be extended in a class and the class object (not the instance objects though) have new set of class methods.
+    - there is a complicated way to both include and extend the module to a class (via included method) - https://culttt.com/2015/07/08/working-with-mixins-in-ruby/
+    - so a class can therefore inherit its parents behavior, and then mixin a bunch of methods (behaviors) too, thus giving the multiple inheritance effect.
+    - class\_methods do is a shorthand provided by some gems to allow adding class methods via modules instead of doing all the above.

 ### More
   * instance/class variables aren't thread safe - this would mean an object is supposed to be handled by one thread (since objects can't be ignored) and class variables are to be ignored - this is for multithreading in Ruby - while deployment, Phusion Passenger works via processes.